Sunset yellow FCF: Uses

 Sunset yellow is used in foods, cosmetics, and drugs.
 Sunset yellow FCF is used as an orange or yellow-orange dye.
 For example, it is used in candy, desserts, snacks, sauces, and preserved fruits.

 Sunset yellow is often used in conjunction with E123, amaranth, to produce a brown colouring in both chocolates and caramel.

 Safety

 The acceptable daily intake (ADI) is 0–4 mg/kg under both EU and WHO/FAO guidelines.

 Sunset yellow FCF has no known carcinogenicity, genotoxicity, or developmental toxicity in the amounts at which it is used.
-Nitrosamines (like NDMA) are usually not tested in batches of food dyes, even though they're a known risk in diazotization chemistry.

 It has been claimed since the late 1970s, under the advocacy of Benjamin Feingold, that sunset yellow FCF causes food intolerance and ADHD-like behavior in children, but there is little scientific evidence to support these broad claims.
 It is possible that certain food colorings may act as a trigger in those who are genetically predisposed, but the evidence is weak.